 With a long history, this organisation does exactly what it says: provide assistance to travellers in need.

 Operating primarily in metropolitan areas, its facilities are staffed by both volunteers and professionals.

-Of particular interest to the traveller with a disability is the 'disability resources' tab, which has an extensive list of direct web links to transport, tourism and state disability resources, as well as a long list of disabled people's organisations' websites.
+Of particular interest to PwDs is the 'disability resources' tab, which has an extensive list of direct web links to transport, tourism and state disability resources, as well as a long list of disabled people's organisations' websites.